East Antrim U3A

 We are a charity, a friendly self-help organisation for people no longer in full time employment, providing educational, creative and leisure opportunities in a friendly environment.

-to accommodate all our members, we meet in Joymount Hall, by Carrickfergus Library on the 3rd Monday monthly.
+To accommodate all our members, we meet in Joymount Church Hall, by Carrickfergus Library on the 3rd Monday monthly.

 University of the Third Age is an international movement whose aims are the education and stimulation of mainly retired members of the community. —those in their third ‘age’ of life.
 It is commonly referred to as U3A.